andrewhu02/cosi-103a/README.md

 * User can add items, remove items, and clear the list
 * Cooking mode which can be activated on any recipe page, showing instructions on a large slideshow
 * User can add new recipes (recipe title, description, image (option) and some text)
+* User can modify and delete recipes, both existing and user-submitted

 ## Setup